-Baptism is the beginning of a faith journey and we congratulate you for choosing this beautiful gift for you and/or your child.
+Baptism is the beginning of a faith journey and we congratulate you for choosing this beautiful gift for your child.

 What is required to have my child baptized?

 Baptism is the beginning of a lifelong faith journey for your child.
-At the Sacrament of Baptism you are welcomed into the church family.
-Generally the parents are registered members of the parish and practicing your faith.
+At the Sacrament of Baptism your child is welcomed into the church family.
+Generally parents are registered members of the parish and practicing their faith.

-If you wish to register as a member and/or have your child to be baptized at St. Mary Help of Christians Parish in Briggsville, please call the parish office in Briggsville at 981-2282.
+If you wish to register as a member at St. Mary Help of Christians Church in Briggsville, please call the parish office in Briggsville at 981-2282.

-If you wish to register as a member and/or have your child baptized at St. Mary of the Immaculate Conception Parish in Portage please call the parish office at 742-6998.
-You can also learn more about becoming a member of St. Mary of the Immaculate Conception here.
+If you wish to register as a member at St. Mary of the Immaculate Conception Church in Portage, please call the parish office at 742-6998 or a registration form is available here.

 Preparation for Baptism

-If this is your first child to be baptized we want you to be prepared in every way.
-To answer any questions you may have and to provide the best possible welcome into the church for your child, we offer a Baptism Class.
-(This class is offered for parents of children baptized at either St. Mary of the Immaculate Conception and St. Mary Help of Christians Parishes.)
+If you want your child to be baptized, we want you to be prepared in every way.
+To answer any questions you may have and to provide the best possible welcome into the church for your child, we offer a Baptism preparation meeting for all parents.
+(This meeting is offered for parents of children baptized at either St. Mary of the Immaculate Conception and St. Mary Help of Christians Parishes.)
 This class is generally offered the third Tuesday of every month at St. Mary of the Immaculate Conception Parish office at 6:00PM.
-You must register for that class by calling the parish office in Portage 742-6998.
+You must register by calling the parish office in Portage 742-6998.

-Baptism of Infants: Infant baptism is for children younger than 1 years old.
+- Baptism of Infants: Infant Baptism is for children generally younger than one year old.
 Parents and Godparents commit to raise him/her in the faith.
-If this is your first child getting baptized you will need to attend a class to prepare for this commitment.
-Godparents are strongly encouraged to attend.
+You will need to attend a meeting to prepare for this commitment.
+Godparents are strongly encouraged to attend as well.

-At St. Mary Help of Christians Parish in Briggsville, child baptisms are generally celebrated at the 8:00 am Mass on most Sunday mornings. (except during Lent)
+At St. Mary Help of Christians Parish in Briggsville, Baptisms are generally celebrated at the 8:00 am Mass on most Sunday mornings. (except during Lent)

-At St. Mary of the Immaculate Conception Parish in Portage, child baptisms are generally celebrated at most weekend Masses (expect during Lent) or can be done following the last Sunday Mass at approximately 12:00 pm.
+At St. Mary of the Immaculate Conception Parish in Portage, infant Baptisms are generally celebrated at most weekend Masses (expect during Lent) or can be done following the last Sunday Mass at approximately 12:00 pm.